I-DAnders-91/7CS069-WebApp/README.md

 the <a href="https://d2tic4wvo1iusb.cloudfront.net/eef-guidance-reports/metacognition/Seven_step_model_1.0.pdf">
 EEF 7-step model</a>) to improve the efficiency whilst planning.

-The full scope of this app can be found in the [scope document](docs/scope.md).
+The full scope of LearningFoundry can be found in the [scope document](docs/scope.md).

 ### Tech Stack
 The app will use a mixture of frameworks across the full stack.
 For the frontend, React will be used along with Boostrap to structure the UI.
 The backend will be built using Laravel